College Basketball on ABC: 1990s

-Starting in 1997, coverage of the PGA Tour limited the number of games that the network showed; this continued through 2006.
+2000s

 Coverage of the NBA further decreased college basketball coverage on the network when ABC Sports acquired the broadcast rights to the league (through a production arrangement with ESPN) beginning in 2002.
 Beginning with the 2007 season, all games were rebranded as part of the integration of ABC Sports into ESPN as ESPN on ABC (meaning that all sports telecasts on ABC would exclusively feature ESPN's graphics, music and announcers) and Sunday games were discontinued.
 From 2007 to 2009, all games began at 3:30 p.m.
 Eastern Time, which was a departure from the differing broadcast times that were previously assigned to the game telecasts.

+2010s

 From 2010 to 2013, ABC broadcast the semi-finals and finals of the SEC men's basketball tournament.
 In 2014, ABC only broadcast the semi-final round of the tournament.